giacomoricciardi1996/4.Rejection_Sampling_Beta_Binomial/README.md

-**Context**: Brief exercise conducted during the Bayesian Statistical Methods exam: I did an exercise on R to understand / test the accept/reject sampling with prior and posterior distribution (uniform vs. Beta(1,2))
+**Context**: Brief exercise conducted during the Bayesian Statistical Methods exam: I did an exercise on R to understand / test the accept/reject sampling with prior and posterior distribution (Uniform vs. Beta(1,2))